sap-tutorials/btp-dev-guidance/tutorials/remote-service-set-up-mock-kyma/remote-service-set-up-mock-kyma.md

 ---
 title: Install a Mock Server in the SAP BTP, Kyma Runtime
-description: This tutorial shows you how to install a mock server in the SAP BTP, Kyma runtime using Visual Stiduo Code and how to create a destination to the mock server in your SAP BTP subaccount.
+description: This tutorial shows you how to install a mock server in the SAP BTP, Kyma runtime using Visual Studio Code and how to create a destination to the mock server in your SAP BTP subaccount.
 parser: v2
 auto_validation: true
 time: 45